npr-nlp/npr-nlp-project/README.md

 ##  Steps to Reproduce

-In  the case of this project, there are several python files that can be used to acquire, clean, prepare and otherwise manipulate the data in advance of exploration, feature selection, and modeling (listed below).
+There are several python files that can be used to acquire, clean, prepare and otherwise manipulate the data in advance of exploration, feature selection, and modeling (listed below).

 I split the data into X_train and y_train data sets for much of the exploration and modeling, and was careful that no features were directly dependent on the target variable.
 I created a couple of features of my own, which produced some useful insights, and dropped rows with null values (my final dataset was 44,864 rows long, from 52,442 that were downloaded using SQL)